sajivhar4118/Rat-NOR/README.md

 # Specifications
 For the following code to work, here are some specifications:

-* It is highly recommended that you record the video from a "top-down view" with ONE ANIMAL PER VIDEO
+* It is highly recommended that you record the video from a "top-down view" with ONE ANIMAL PER VIDEO.
+Feel free to use simple editing software like WeVideo if you need to crop a video to ensure only one animal is present
 * Use the same videos for all steps of the process.
 I highly recommend against using different sets of videos or newly cropped videos.
 It is very important to ensure the resolutions of the videos stay the same until the very end.
 *  Make sure to modify programs to fit your needs, use the comments to help you
 *  Make some amazing discoveries!